 After devouring our feast, we knew it would be a crime not to order from their amazing sounding dessert menu (candy floss and donuts feature) but decided to share one for fear of combustion.
 We chose the Caramac and apple tart topped with salted caramel and pieces of the old-school chocolate and served with ice cream.
 Again, this was as delicious as it sounds, full of chunks of apple which went perfectly with the Caramac chocolate and salted caramel sauce.
 The cold and creamy vanilla ice cream was the perfect accompaniment.

-If you’re looking for excellent service, amazing value for money and most importantly a menu full of a wide variety of dishes, all of which are completely delicious, then you should visit George’s and enjoy a great British feast – elasticated waistband essential.
+If you’re looking for excellent service, amazing value for money and most importantly a menu full of a wide variety of dishes, all of which are completely delicious, then you should visit George’s Great British Kitchen and enjoy a great British feast – elasticated waistband essential.